FAQ’s

 Who is Sydney PrePurchase?

-Sydney PrePurchase is a small family building consultancy firm that specialises in pre-sale and pre-purchase building and pest inspections and reports – across the greater Sydney area.
+Sydney PrePurchase is a small family building consultancy firm.
+We specialise in ‘pre-sale’ and ‘pre-purchase’ building and timber pest inspections and reports.
+Established 15 years we service the greater Sydney area.
 Our inspectors are experienced licensed builders with specialised training and consultancy experience.
 We have been reliably serving the Sydney building and real estate industries since 2010.
 Our clients include buyers, sellers/vendors, solicitors and conveyancers, real estate agents, building owners and tenants, banks and government departments.

 What report do I need?

-A ‘combined building & pest inspection’ is the standard level of ‘due diligence’ in NSW (and in other states) when buying or selling a property.
-This is by far our most common service and can apply to any situation.
+A ‘Combined Building & Pest Inspection’ is the standard level of due diligence in NSW (and in other states) when buying or selling a property.
+By far our most common service, it can apply to any situation.
 A ‘pest and building’ report will include 2 reports, one from the builder about the condition of the building and property.
 The second report is a ‘Timber Pest Inspection Report’ which concentrates on Subterranean Termites and wood borers.
-It comments on conditions conducive to timber pest attack, areas where termites can get in, if any previous termite treatments have been done and what kind of termite management system is present? if any.
+It comments on conditions conducive to timber pest attack, areas where termites can get in, if any previous termite treatments have been done and what kind of termite management system is present, if any.
 We always recommend getting both inspections for several reasons. a) There is a relatively high risk of subterranean termite attack in the Sydney area – due to climate, topography, and other environmental considerations like established eucalypt trees and urban sprawl. b) Experienced licensed builders are best placed to provide structural advice where damage is found c) It doesn’t really cost more to get the pest reports as practically speaking we can provide the additional information in a cost effective manner.
 The information in the pest report could be ‘life-saving’.
 Not sure?
 Just ask when calling.

 How long will my report take?

-Max 24hrs.
+Approximately 12-16 hrs.
 Once the inspection is completed, we normally email the completed reports the morning following the inspection at 9am (regardless of wheather the next day is a weekend or public holiday).
-Same day reports can be arranged (where possible) when booking.
-This would mean the report would be emailed by early evening in most cases 5-6pm.
+A faster service is available (same day reports) and can be arranged (where possible) when booking.
+This means the reports would be emailed by the same afternoon or early evening, in most cases by 5-6pm.

 How can I pay for the inspection and reports?